jeceljr/SoftCoreCompare/README.md

 The Verilog file was copied from [the original repository](https://github.com/sehugg/8bitworkshop.git) in the *presets/verilog/* directory.

+The file was renamed to *cpu16.sv* since it needs System Verilog features and it ALU module was renamed to xALU to not conflict with the Gowin built-in block.

 ### J0

 The [PDF describing the J1 soft core](https://excamera.com/files/j1.pdf) optimized for